tanijasafuha4-dev/studentapp/README.md

 ### Can I use the app on multiple devices?

-Yes, you can log in to your account on different devices and have access to your data everywhere.
+Yes, you can log in to your account on different devices and have access to your data everywhere!

 ### Is there a mobile app?